lokidoki102/tp/docs/UserGuide.md

 Adds a `Buyer` to EstateEase.

-Format: `addBuyer n/NAME p/PHONE_NUMBER e/EMAIL budget/BUDGET type/HOUSING_TYPE`
+Format: `addBuyer n/NAME p/PHONE e/EMAIL budget/BUDGET type/PREFERRED_HOUSING_TYPE`

 <box type="tip" seamless>

 **Note:**
-- `BUDGET` and `HOUSING_TYPE` are the housing requirement preferences for every `Buyer`, so that `Buyer` and `Seller` can be matched immediately if their preference matched.
+- `BUDGET` and `PREFERRED_HOUSING_TYPE` are the housing requirement preferences for every `Buyer`, so that `Buyer` and `Seller` can be matched immediately if their preference matched.
 - The `BUDGET` value should not exceed $1 trillion.
 - A `Buyer` cannot have the same name as a `Seller`, because a `Buyer` cannot be a `Seller`, they must be unique.
   </box>

 Examples:
 * `addBuyer n/James p/98765432 e/james@gmail.com budget/20000 type/Hdb`
-* `addBuyer n/James p/98765432 e/james@gmail.com budget/20000 type/Condominium`
 * `addBuyer n/James p/98765432 e/james@gmail.com budget/20000 type/Condominium`
 * `addBuyer n/James p/98765432 e/james@gmail.com budget/20000 type/Landed`